-We have recently implemented a chores & allowance system in our house.
-Our girls have been doing chores for a little while but we hadn’t started the allowance mainly because we went sure what or how we were going to do it.
-But we have now figured out our chores & allowance for our children.
+We have recently implemented a chores and allowance system in our house.
+Our girls have been doing chores for a little while but we hadn’t started the allowance mainly because we went sure what, or how, we were going to do it.
+But we have now figured out our chores and allowance for our children.

 Chores & Allowance for Children